 - Jeremy Mingo

-The Ability to Relate Your Skills to the Job Posting
+8. Ability to Relate Your Skills to the Job Description

 Why it’s important: What happens is there’s a job posting, and that’s what tells you what they’re looking for in a candidate.
 So few people use that to prepare for the interview.
 A lot of people aren’t prepared to talk about every single item on there, and then they get caught off guard when they’re asked about one of the requirements of the job.
 You really need to be prepared to talk about everything in that job posting.